AVAWLeoben/AVAW_CV-Waste/INSTALL/README.md

 ---

 If there is no pre-trained ultralytics model available for testing on the local PC, we recommend downloading YOLOv11n for initial tests.
+This model is also packaged in the pip install wheel and the github repo.

 [Download Pre Trained Scrap Model](https://github.com/AVAWLeoben/AVAW_CV-Waste/blob/JOSS-short-lived-branch/TEST/test_model.pt)